-As noted above, the Scheme largely follows a CDI strategy (investing predominantly in government and corporate bonds) which does not include any material investments that have direct or indirect voting rights attached to them.
-The Scheme still retains a small allocation to diversified growth investments but, as this allocation is predominately implemented synthetically, there is no voting activity to report in this Statement.
+As noted above, the Scheme follows a CDI strategy (investing predominantly in government and corporate bonds) which does not include any investments that have direct or indirect voting rights attached to them.
+Therefore, there is no voting activity to report in this Statement.

-The Trustee recognises that the underlying investment managers' engagement with the underlying issuers of these bonds and other investments is important to the management of the investment strategy, so engagement is covered in this Statement.
+The Trustee recognises that the underlying investment managers' engagement with the underlying issuers of these bonds is important for the management of the investment strategy, so engagement is covered in this Statement.